ErpNetDocs/winclient/introduction/commands.md

 ![Change location](pictures/change-location.png)

-- Change current role - opens a dropdown list with the roles available for the particular user
+- Change current role - opens a dropdown list with the roles available for the particular user.

 Main Menu >> Command Ribbon >> Home: